mech-lang/mech/README.md

 ---

+Mech is a language for developing data-driven, reactive systems like animations, games, and robots.
+It makes composing, transforming, and distributing data easy, allowing you to focus on the essential complexity of your problem.

+There are three components to Mech:

-Mech is a language for developing data-driven, reactive systems such as robots and IoT devices.
-This repository hosts the core of Mech, a small dataflow engine that accepts transactions of changes, and applies them to a compute network.
-This module is mostly used internally, with user-facing interfaces exposed in the [mech-server](https://gitlab.com/cmontella/mech-server) module.
+1. Core (this repository) - A small dataflow engine that accepts transactions of changes, and applies them to a compute network.
+2. [Server](https://gitlab.com/cmontella/mech-server) - Hosts Mech cores for connected clients.
+3. [Notebook](https://gitlab.com/cmontella/mech-notebook) - A graphical interface that connects to a Mech server.

-This module does not rely on the Rust standard library, so it can be compiled and used on bare-bones operating systems.
+Mech core does not rely on the Rust standard library, so it can be compiled and used on bare-bones operating systems (check out [HiveMind OS](https://gitlab.com/cmontella/hvemind) for an example of this).

 ## Contents